 Anita Isla, an educator and teacher trainer from Chile, explored potential sources of resilience in her talk entitled «Creating Living and Meaningful Spaces for Children and Educators in Challenging Times».
 (Photo: Goetheanum/Xue Li)

-«100 Years of Steiner Waldorf Early Childhood» with Paula Levy, a founding member of the Brazilian «Faculdade Rudolf Steiner» and a trainer of kindergarten teachers (she will be interpreted simultaneously here by Constanza Kaliks, Head of the Pedagogical Section), and ...
+«100 Years of Steiner Waldorf Early Childhood» with Paula Levy, a founding member of the Brazilian «Faculdade Rudolf Steiner» and a trainer of kindergarten teachers (Constanza Kaliks, Head of the Pedagogical Section provides a consecutive translation), and ...

 Philipp Gelitz, Assistant Professor of Early Childhood Education, as well as ...